2014 Eastern Syria offensive: Raqqa, Al-Hasakah, and Aleppo assaults

 On 26 July, ISIL took control of Division 17 after government forces retreated, following two days of fighting.
 Hundreds of troops retreated from the base towards Brigade 93 and nearby villages.
 Three groups were pulled out, while one group stayed behind to cover the retreat.
 One of the retreating groups got ambushed by ISIL, but two other groups, numbering hundreds of soldiers, reached Brigade 93 that day.
 300 other soldiers were still held up in the village of Al Rahyat.
 50 soldiers from the ambushed group were captured and summarily executed.
 Overall, 85 soldiers were killed in the battle for Division 17.
 The fate of 200 others remained unknown, according to the Syrian Observatory For Human Rights (SOHR).
-Some of the executed Syrian soldiers were paraded in Raqqa, where the heads of soldiers were put on poles.
+Some of the executed Syrian soldiers were paraded in the city of Raqqa, where the heads of soldiers were put on poles.
 28 ISIL fighters were also killed during the takeover of Division 17.

-On the same day, ISIL forces penetrated the besieged Kwayres air base, east of Aleppo, and captured parts of the airport campus.
+On the same day, ISIL forces penetrated the besieged Kuweires Airbase, east of Aleppo, and captured parts of the airport campus.

 In the evening, it was reported that ISIL managed to capture large parts of Artillery Regiment 121 base, and by the next day, according to SOHR, had fully taken control of the base.
 However, according to Kurdish sources, government troops recaptured the base after ISIL forces retreated under heavy artillery fire.
-It was also reported that YPG units seized weaponry from the SAA in Hasakah city, while YPG and pro-government fighters set up joint patrols in the southern parts of Al-Hasakah to prevent ISIL taking control of the city.
+It was also reported that YPG units seized weaponry from the SAA in Hasakah city, while YPG fighters and Syrian soldiers set up joint patrols in the southern parts of Al-Hasakah to prevent ISIL taking control of the city.
 According to the state news agency SANA, the military recaptured the Penitentiary center for teenagers, the Martyrs Cemetery and the al-Ahrash area on the southern outskirts of Hasakah.

 Meanwhile, dozens of government soldiers, fleeing from the captured Division 17, reached the Al-Thawrah air base, also known as Al-Tabqa.
-Also during this time, ISIL forces retreated from the Kwayres air base due to heavy shelling.
+Also during this time, ISIL forces retreated from the Kuweires Airbase due to heavy shelling.